jomirusergiu/jomirusergiu/README.md

 ## Jomiru Sergiu
 Hello, my name is Sergiu Jomiru, and I am the Head of Aerospace Systems Engineering at LSAS Tec.
 Currently I am responsible for the aerospace systems planning, management, architecture and R&D.

-We’re providing some of the most advanced space systems and solutions for situational awareness and mission analysis.
+We are providing some of the most advanced space systems and solutions for situational awareness and mission analysis.
 We focus mainly on SSA and SDA, mission planning, simulations, orbit determination and sensor calibration, maneuver processing, observation association, re-entry analysis, conjunction analysis, launch analysis, RPOs, and overall flight dynamics for the entire mission lifecycle.

 Our systems have been used in multiple missions like ARTEMIS, JWST, LADEE, IBEX, ALOS or such satellite constellations as TDRSS, GPS, INTELSAT and many more.
 Our solutions have been used for decades by space and defense agencies like NASA, ESA, JAXA, ISAS, JMA, JMOD and JSDF as well as various private companies related to rockets, spacecrafts, aircrafts, satellites and mission control facilities.